africaf/Radar_GEE/README.md

 The location of interest is Lat: -4.011 &deg; , Lon: 141.303 &deg;

-1. Open the code editor of GEE: https://code.earthengine.google.com/
-2. Copy and paste the following code blocks
-3.
 ```java
 //Create variable with the point location of interest
 var defPaG = ee.Geometry.Point([141.303, -4.011])